University of Edinburgh: Pollock Halls

 Pollock Halls, adjoining Holyrood Park to the east, is the university's largest residence hall for undergraduate students in their first year.
 The complex houses over 2,000 students during term time and consists of ten named buildings with communal green spaces between them.
 The two original buildings, St Leonard's Hall and Salisbury Green, were built in the 19th century, while the majority of Pollock Halls dates from the 1960s and early 2000s.
 Two of the older houses in Pollock Halls were demolished in 2002, and a new building, Chancellor's Court, was built in their place and opened in 2003.
 Self-catered flats elsewhere account for the majority of university-provided accommodation.
-The area also includes the John McIntyre Conference Centre opened in 2009, which is the university's premier conference space.
+The area also includes the John McIntyre Conference Centre that opened in 2009, the university's premier conference space.

 Holyrood

 The Holyrood campus, just off the Royal Mile, used to be the site for Moray House Institute for Education until it merged with the university on 1 August 1998.
 The university has since extended this campus.
-The buildings include redeveloped and extended Sports Science, Physical Education and Leisure Management facilities at St Leonard's Land linked to the Sports Institute in the Pleasance.
+The buildings include redeveloped and extended Sports Science, Physical Education and Leisure Management facilities at St Leonard's Land linked to the Sports Institute on the Pleasance.
 The £80 million O'Shea Hall at Holyrood was named after the former principal of the university Sir Timothy O'Shea and was opened by Princess Anne in 2017, providing a living and social environment for postgraduate students.
 The Outreach Centre, Institute for Academic Development (University Services Group), and Edinburgh Centre for Professional Legal Studies are also located at Holyrood.